 I believe that the way most SaaS companies launch their marketing function today is incredibly inefficient.
 For many, marketing and the brand are afterthoughts.
 A company usually knows they need to be doing “some marketing stuff” like having a website and social media accounts, but they don’t have a real strategy or guiding direction.
 Your marketing, though, should be a strategic lever in your business and how you go to market—especially your brand.

-Over the past five years at High Alpha venture studio, we’ve launched over 15 new companies and marketing functions and invested in over 40 B2B SaaS leaders.
+Over the past seven years at High Alpha venture studio, we’ve launched over 27 new companies and marketing functions and invested in over 40 B2B SaaS leaders.
 One of our superpowers in building new companies has been our focus and investment in building strong brands for our new companies from the early days.

 Marketing a new brand can be one of the most challenging roles in a startup—especially when you are defining a new market or trying to displace a commonly held practice.
 You are fighting an uphill battle against large incumbents or—worse—major aversion to change.
 Not to mention your tiny marketing budget.

 Most startups, though, want to delay investments in brand marketing due to the lack of their ability to accurately measure and attribute revenue.
 They fear the investment in building a brand will take the focus off driving demand gen and hinder traction.